etxahun/LoRa-sensor-data-parser/README.md

 The following tweaks are needed in order to make it work:

-1. Modify the "config.cfg" file according to your environment:
+1. Modify the "config.cfg.sample" file according to your environment and save it as "config.cfg" file name:
 ```shell
 [MQTT]
 url	                = <LoRa Network Server's Broker URl>